Guy Montgomery

 Guy Montgomery (born 29 September 1988) is a comedian from New Zealand.
-He is known for his panel game show Guy Montgomery's Guy Mont-Spelling Bee, which he began as a web series before becoming a TV series, for +HR=E in New Zealand, and later, adapted to a slightly higher budget Australian version for the ABC.
+He is known for his panel game show Guy Montgomery's Guy Mont-Spelling Bee, which he began as a web series before becoming a TV series, for Three in New Zealand, and later, adapted to an Australian version for the ABC.
 He is also known for his long-running podcast series, The Worst Idea of All Time, created with friend and fellow New Zealand comedian Tim Batt.
 He has won two New Zealand comedy prizes: the Billy T Award in 2014 and Fred Award in 2023.
 Montgomery won the Australian Silver Logie Award for Most Popular New Talent in 2025 for the ABC's version of Guy Mont-Spelling Bee.

 Early life and career

 Montgomery was born in Wellington, New Zealand on 29 September 1988.
 At a young age, Montgomery's family moved to Sydney and back to Wellington before settling in Christchurch.
 He has an older and younger sister.
 Montgomery studied at Victoria University of Wellington, from which he graduated with a bachelor of arts in theatre, film, and media.
 He briefly considered becoming a teacher or working in advertising.

 To begin his career in comedy, Montgomery moved to Canada in 2010 first Montreal, and then Toronto, which had more open mic nights.
 He explained in an interview, "Every comedian starts off shit.
 I wanted to make sure I wasn't shit in front of my friends."
 Reflecting on the time in 2024, he said that "it was such an incredible year, and I do think it's probably made me".
 Montgomery returned to New Zealand in part to co-host U Late.
 He later moved to New York City.